-If you would like to strengthen your upper arms but, like me, you are not into weight lifting and you find push-ups too hard, this blog is for you.
+If you would like to strengthen your upper arms but, like me, are not into weight lifting and find push-ups too hard, this blog is for you.
 You may wonder what arm strengthening has to do with yoga, and with yoga for back pain.
 Quite a lot actually: weak arms prevent us from doing yoga poses such as dog pose and plank pose efficiently.
 When done with good alignment, these poses benefit the back and abdominal muscles, strengthening muscles as well as bones.
 Moreover, strong arms assist us in carrying things, so the back and shoulders don’t have to do overwork.
-Our muscle mass reduces with age so if we want our body to keep functioning well it is important to give strengthening some attention.
+Our muscle mass reduces with age so if we want our body to keep functioning well it’s important to include arm strengthening in our daily routine.(more…)

 After a certain age, our muscles usually start to feel tighter.
 Whether this is due to age, stress or lack of mobility, it can affect our overall wellbeing and energy levels.
 We don’t need to accept and ignore a tight body as a sign of getting older.
 Yoga offers simple practices to keep muscles mobile and strong.
 Also keeping our back healthy doesn’t have to be complicated.
 It’s often sufficient to know a few practices to do at home in the morning or evening, and to remember some postural habits throughout the day.
 These daily practices will allow you to avoid creakiness and pain in the long run.
 My tips to keep your back healthy aim to mobilise the spine, strengthen the core, correct posture and de-stress .(more…)